-There are many apps that are distributed by including them into various download/installation setups, here are a couple of examples: Incognito Private Shield, Dr. Wolf Internet Security and DriverAgent.
-We do not recommend to trust apps of this kind.
-We also recommend to uninstall PUAs that were (if were) bundled alongside with Advanced Driver Booster as soon as possible.
+Many apps are distributed by including them into download/installation setups.
+Some examples include Incognito Private Shield, Dr. Wolf Internet Security, and DriverAgent.
+Do not trust these apps.
+Uninstall any PUAs that were bundled together with Advanced Driver Booster immediately.

 How did potentially unwanted applications install on my computer?

 In some cases, PUAs can be downloaded from supposedly official websites, however, people usually download and install them inadvertently.
 In many cases, PUAs are distributed by bundling them into download/installation set-ups.
 Developers do this to trick people into downloading/installing unwanted apps with regular software.